Rio de Janeiro in 4 Days

 Rio de Janeiro Day 1

-Our fist day in Rio was a relaxed affair as we got over our jetlag; hitting two of the city’s most famous beaches; Copacabana and Ipanema.
+Our fist day in Rio was a relaxed affair as we got over our jetlag; we spent the day exploring two of the city’s most famous beaches; Copacabana and Ipanema.

 Copacabana Beach